-MATHEMATICS Qualifications in Mathematics are incredibly versatile and can lead to any number of careers and areas of further study.
+Qualifications in Mathematics are incredibly versatile and can lead to any number of careers and areas of further study.
 While research, engineering, finance, space exploration and business are some of the obvious areas where Mathematics is useful, careers in law, languages, journalism and many more also value the A Level.
 Mathematical analysis and computational modelling are important for solving some of the most significant and pressing problems of our time, such as risk management, new energy resources, diabetes prevention and cure, and climate change.
 There are extensive and well paid opportunities for mathematicians in finance, forecasting and actuarial fields.
-For those students studying the Sciences, Mathematics is a clear companion, but it should not be dismissed by any pupil who wants to add breadth to their study.
+For those students studying the Sciences, Mathematics is a clear companion, but it should not be dismissed by any student who wants to add breadth to their study.
 At the end of the day, Mathematics is all about problem solving, and that is a skill that is highly desired in today's workplace.
 While the A Level cannot be described as easy, it will certainly be very rewarding for those who put in the hard work!

-For those pupils for whom more Mathematics would be beneficial for their other A Levels, but for whom the whole A Level in Mathematics may be too much of a stretch, there is an option to study AS Level Mathematics across the two years.
-For those studying Physics, Design Technology, Economics, Chemistry etc... but not A Level Mathematics, this is a must to keep them up to speed on the mathematical content in their other subjects!
-Due to the lesser content in the AS Level, the desirable requirements for study are lower than for the full A Level.
-EXAM BOARD Edexcel DESIRABLE REQUIREMENTS FOR STUDY A Level Mathematics - A minimum of a 'good' Grade 7 in Maths at GCSE demonstrating a thorough understanding of algebra.
-AS Level Mathematics - A minimum of a Grade 6 in Maths at GCSE demonstrating a good understanding of algebra.
+Grade 8 in Maths at GCSE.